cantinilab/Mowgli/README.md

 Mowgli takes as an input a Muon object and populates its `obsm` and `uns` fiels with the embeddings and dictionaries, respectively.
 Visit [mowgli.rtfd.io](https://mowgli.rtfd.io/) for more documentation and tutorials.

 You may download a preprocessed 10X Multiome demo dataset [here](https://figshare.com/s/4c8e72cbb188d8e1cce8).

+A GPU is not required for small datasets, but is strongly recommmended above 1,000 cells.

 ```python
 import mowgli